-We use stem cells, especially induced pluripotent stem cells, iPSCs (Fig. 1A, B), for regenerative therapies and for modelling human brain diseases.
-Currently, we focus on Stroke and Alzheimer’s Disease (AD), respectively.
+We use induced pluripotent stem cells, iPSCs (Fig. 1A, B), for modelling and understanding human brain diseases as well as for regenerative therapies with a focus on Alzheimer’s Disease (AD) and stroke, respectively.

-Christian Tackenberg: Swiss Commission for Technology and Innovation (CTI); Novartis Foundation for medical-biological research; University of Zurich; Olga Mayenfisch Foundation; Neuroscience Center Zurich; Betty & David Koetser Foundation for Brain Research
+Swiss Commission for Technology and Innovation (Innosuisse); Swiss National Science Foundation (SNSF); Dr. Wilhelm Hurka Foundation; Hartmann-Müller Foundation; Vontobel Foundation; Novartis Foundation for Medical-Biological Research; Swiss 3R Competence Center; University of Zurich; Olga Mayenfisch Foundation; Neuroscience Center Zurich; Betty & David Koetser Foundation for Brain Research; German Research Foundation